asuprem/edna/tutorials/Part 2 - Apache Kafka on Kubernetes/readme.md

 This will timeout in 5 min, so if it takes longer, just rerun the command, or run it with a longer timeout.

 ## Testing kafka
 You should open two terminals.
-You will use `Terminal 1` to send messages to kafka under a particular topic. `Terminal 2` will subscribe to that topic and pull any messages as and when the are published to the topic from `Terminal 1` (basically a glorified one-way chat).
+You will use `Terminal 1` to send records to kafka under a particular topic. `Terminal 2` will subscribe to that topic and pull any records as and when the are published to the topic from `Terminal 1` (basically a glorified one-way chat).

 ### Terminal 1
 First run: